crate/cratedb-toolkit/doc/cluster/backlog.md

 - CLI: Shrink address URLs to single parameter `--cluster-url`
 - Changelog: Notify about breaking change with input address parameter names
 - Docs: Update guidelines about input address parameter preferences
+- Managed: Use `keyring` for caching the JWT token, and compensate token expiry